stevenrskelton/stevenrskelton.github.io/_posts/2022-09-10-hsts-custom-domains-in-github.md

 Apex domains are what you purchase when you "buy a domain".
 You choose a TLD (Top Level Domain) such as `.com` or `.eu`, and then a unique apex domain in it, such as `example.com`.
-While you may run your website on `www.example.com` and `api.example.com`, it is import to also setup the apex.
+While you may run your website on `www.example.com` and `api.example.com`, it is import to also set up the apex.
 The only difference is a `CNAME` doesn't work for _apex_ domains, These need a more low level approach; instead of setting up `CNAME` to point to another domain you need to use an `A` record set to the GitHub server IP addresses: